 If you’re an employee, let management know what you want.
 Start with this list, then customize it for your specific needs.
 You spend a lot of time at work – you deserve to be fulfilled by it.

 - Recognize Your Staff If you don’t appreciate your staff, they will leave.
 The U.S. Department of Labor says that the number one reason people leave their jobs is because they “don’t feel appreciated.”
 Most people receive very little workplace recognition in a given year so it’s vital that you recognize and reward your employees for their efforts at work.
+A good employee retention strategy includes both monetary and non-monetary rewards.

 - You Are a Model for Your Staff – Act That Way Act in manner that models the type of behavior you want from your staff.
 You are setting an example of what it’s like to be a leader in today’s business world.
 Your character, integrity, work ethic, and overall holistic view of how you do your work (and live your life) are being watched by the people who work for you.